ePST for Students

 If you have questions about the program or need extra guidance, you will be able to speak with support staff at the end of each visit.
 All clinicians referring users to ePST are experts in mental healthcare and many are also trained in problem-solving treatment.
 They can help you decide whether to keep using the program and if you should modify your treatment.

 What happens if I miss an appointment?

 If you miss or cancel an ePST appointment, you can reschedule that appointment and get back on track.
 Completing all 6 sessions is strongly encouraged, even if you feel you are doing better.
 Research shows that people who finish all 6 sessions benefit most.

 How will I know if it worked for me?

 You will complete a depression test each time you use ePST.
 Change in your depression will be graphed so you can see how you are doing.

 Who do I contact if I have technical problems with the program?

-You will be using ePST in a clinic, hospital or healthcare provider’s office.
+You will be using ePST through a group at your university: in a clinic, hospital or healthcare provider’s office.
 Staff at your facility will be able to help you with any technical issues.